neerb/neerb/README.md

 <h2 align="">👾 About Me</h2>

-🎹 An enthusiast of retro-futurism integrated into interactive UI/UX design and media.
+- An enthusiast of retro-futurism integrated into interactive UI/UX design and media.

-🖥️ Crafting digital experiences infused with the nostalgia of the '80s and '90s.
+- Crafting digital experiences infused with the nostalgia of the '80s and '90s.

-🌠 Fascinated by the intersection of technology and user interactivity.
+- Fascinated by the intersection of technology and user experience.

 <h2 align="">🚀 A Few Projects</h2>